iosgliath/rusty_sniffer/README.md

 Rusty sniffer is just that :

-A packet sniffer and parser, using std and libc.
+A network packet sniffer and parser, using std and libc.

+For now:
+  Datalink: Ethernet 2
+  Internet : Ipv4, Ipv6, ARP
+  Transport: TCP, UDP, ICMP